 The School Garden Initiative responds to the need for hands-on educational opportunities in schools, a gardening and nutrition connection for children and locally grown food for the community.

-During the summer months, the gardens offer summer LEAF Camps (Learning Ecology & Alaskan Farming), the EATinG Program (Engaging Alaskan Teens in Gardening), and weekly Neighborhood Farm Stands at each garden.
+During the summer months, the gardens at Hunter, Woodriver and Pearl Creak Elementary Schools offer a range of summer programs for young children, teens and young adults.
+Program offerings vary each year.
 During the spring and fall, Calypso supports teachers in using the gardens as an extension of their classroom.

 The EATinG Program (Engaging Alaskan Teens in Gardening) is a free summer program for youth aged 11-16.
 Student gardeners in the program are empowered to grow their own food through hands-on experience in the school gardens, learning the ins and outs of growing their own food, gain basic business skills through weekly markets, and build important life skills by working with a team of new friends!